waldur/waldur-docs/docs/developer-guide/mixins.md

 **Module:** `waldur_core.structure.models`

 **Description:**
-Add country, VAT number fields and check results from EU VAT Information Exchange System.
+Add country and VAT number fields for tax compliance and record keeping.
-Allows to compute VAT charge rate.
+VAT validation is optional and can be done manually or through external services.

 **Base classes:** `Model`